Articles

 6. Tangents in general are considered, particularly those of curves which come to the minds of early modern natural philosophers.

-7. The inverse operation of the tangent of a curve, is the summed area under such function.
+7. The inverse operation of calculating the tangents of a curve, or derivative, is the area under the curve.

 10. Here, the Trigonometric Taylor Series' are juxtaposed with the Exponential Series of an imaginary argument to derive, Euler's Formula.